Bader-Idris/Front-end-With-Osama/postgreSQL.md

 - `\l` list of all databases, it appears in the command above them
 - `CREATE DATABASE our_name;` 🔴 to create databases,

-### PG SQL allow lowerCase Commands, but it's not perferred to USE IT
+### PG SQL allow lowerCase Commands, but it's not preferred to USE IT

 - `psql --help` on mac returns a bunch of help, it didn't work in Windows, maybe because of `11 -v`
 - `\c createdDB` as you know, to access it, we might need `\conninfo` to have privileges